 Put simply, blocking is the process of making your crochet lie flat and to straighten out any wobbly edges that can occur because of fibre types or slight differences in tension (if you make lots of squares, take a look at the first and last ones that you made, you’ll probably notice slight differences as your tension relaxes or improves).
 By getting the fibres wet you are essentially helping them to relax – a bit like how when you wash a new jumper for the first time it may shrink or change the drape ever so slightly.
 Most people do this with the help of a spray bottle and plain water, but there are alternative methods which are normally used for blocking larger projects like lacy shawls or scarves, which involve washing or submerging your crochet in water then drying flat (often between towels).

-You can fashion a blocking board out of a folded up towel, use an ironing board, or even a mattress, but a piece of thick foam works particularly well.
-For blocking motifs like granny squares or hexagons, you can get special blocking boards with holes and wooden pegs, which means you can layer up motifs and block several at a time.
+You can fashion a crochet blocking board out of a folded up towel, use an ironing board, or even a mattress, but a piece of thick foam works particularly well as a blocking board.
+For blocking motifs like granny squares or hexagons, you can get special crochet blocking boards with holes and wooden pegs, which enable you to layer up motifs and block several at a time.
 Check out our guide on the best blocking boards for knitting and crochet for more advice!

 But if you’ve never tried blocking crochet before, then don’t worry – we’re here to help!
 We’ve made this handy quick tutorial video to show you just how easy it is to achieve crochet perfection!

-There are various ways to block crochet fabric, but the three main methods are dry, wet or steam.
-If you’ve used a lurex, novelty or delicate yarn, these shouldn’t be blocked at all.
+There are various ways of how to block crochet fabric, but the three main methods are dry, wet or steam.
+If you’ve used a lurex, novelty or delicate yarn, these shouldn’t be blocked at all as you run the risk of damaging them.
 Most cotton or linen yarns can be wet or steam blocked.
 Some wool and other animal fibre yarns can be steam or dry blocked.
 Other fibres (such as mohair, synthetics and wool blends) should be dry blocked.
 Check your yarn’s ball band for information on how to treat it.
 The safest and gentlest way to block any crochet fabric is the dry blocking method – here’s how:

 You Will Need